xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 Numeric Operators:
 ==================

+OmegaScript numeric operators are forgiving in their interpretation of numeric arguments.
+Any characters after an initial span of ASCII digits are ignored, so ``123abc`` is interpreted the same as ``123`` and values with no leading digits are interpreted as zero, including an empty string.

+A reason for this behaviour is that it gives more robust handling for numeric values which are specified in CGI parameters - for example, if an Omega URL is quoted in a text document or email, punctuation after it may get included in the URL when it's turned into a link or cut and pasted.

 $add{...}
 	add arguments together (if called with one argument, this will convert it to an integer and back, which ensures it is an integer).